Industry and Careers

 - Certificate in Occupational Health and Safety or equivalent

-- Mature student status and five years of professional experience in occupational health and safety, plus the following courses:
+- Mature student status and at least three years of professional experience in occupational health and safety.

 Awards and Financial Aid

 Frequently Asked Questions

 Advanced safety management is a specialized area of OHS that involves the study of different theories of how accidents occur, international safety systems, and other knowledge and skills essential for controlling or eliminating workplace hazards.